-Baptism is a sacrament of initiation.
+Baptism is a Sacrament of Initiation.
 Baptism incorporates us into the Church and gives us rebirth as sons and daughters of God.
 The Sacrament of Baptism is the first step in a lifelong journey of commitment and discipleship.
 Whether we are baptized as infants of adults, Baptism is the Church’s way of celebrating and enacting the embrace of God.
-If you are an unbaptized adult, please see the RCIA program.
+If you are an unbaptized adult, please contact the OCIA program.

 BAPTISM OF INFANTS—Call the Parish Office.
 Baptisms of children under seven years old are normally administered at the 12 noon Mass on the third Sunday of the month.
 Baptism classes for parents and godparents are held on the first Tuesday of each month at 7 pm in the Education Building.
 Pre-registration is required.
 Call the Parish Office to obtain all the necessary forms and requirements and to register for the class.

-Please click on the following link to access Baptism forms:
+Please click on the following link to access Baptism and Godparent forms: